anhinga/2025-notes/literature-notes/README.md

 What remains is to study if synchronization emerges (if not, tweak the setup further, so that it does)

-Sakana's new "Continuous Thought Machines" with fresh approach to synchronization: https://pub.sakana.ai/ctm/
+Sakana's new "Continuous Thought Machines" with fresh approach to modeling synchronization: https://pub.sakana.ai/ctm/

   * https://arxiv.org/abs/2505.05522, Luke Darlow, Ciaran Regan, Sebastian Risi, Jeffrey Seely, Llion Jones
   * https://github.com/SakanaAI/continuous-thought-machines